diidhul/Betelnut_Sorting_Device/README.md

 ### How To
 1. Install the arduino IDE u can see the tutorial in <a href="https://www.instructables.com/How-to-Install-Arduino-IDE-on-Windows-10/">here.</a>
+2. Dont forget to download the library of
+       a.
+HX711_ADC.h
+       b.
+Servo.h
+       c.
+BlynkSimpleEsp32.h
+       d.
+Adafruit_AMG88xx_Library
+    all of libraary above is necessary for define and intialize all the component
-2. Download the needed files on the repository <a href="https:www..com">here.</a>
+3. Download the needed files on the repository <a href="https:www..com">here.</a>
-3. Wiring the component, the wiring image <a href="https:www..com">here.</a>
+4. Wiring the component, the wiring image <a href="https:www..com">here.</a>
-4. Open the main folder & then upload the <a href="https:www..com">conveyor_loadcell.</a> into ESP32
+5. Open the main folder & then upload the <a href="https:www..com">conveyor_loadcell.</a> into ESP32
-5. Upload the <a href="https:www..com">upload to arduino.</a> into Arduino.
+6. Upload the <a href="https:www..com">upload to arduino.</a> into Arduino.
 This code is for thermal camera for read the temperature of betel nut and command for moving servo
-6. Then assembly the part u can see my prototype image below this.
+7. Then assembly the part u can see my prototype image below this.

-7. The final video is below here
+8. The final video is below here